jheyman/blog/pages/PhotoFrameWidget/index.md

 ---
 {% include JB/setup %}

 I wanted to have a very simple homescreen widget for displaying pictures, and soon came to the conclusion that every single such app on the Android store was either a huge overkill for this simple need, or looked suspicious, or buggy, or all of that at the same time.
-So I rolled my own.<br><br>
+So I rolled my own.<br>

 * TOC
 {:toc}